Schrenk Student Photography Exhibition

 The institute is designed to give students broad experiences in various areas of photography, including the camera, lighting, composition, digital technology and portfolio preparation.
 The program also assists students in making vocational decisions, understanding visual communications and preparing for college-level image-making with a curriculum that emphasizes the craft and aesthetic of visual problem-solving equally.

 A student’s first two years in the program are concentrated on technical and formal excellence with the third year dedicated to the student’s individual areas of interest and building a college-level or exhibition portfolio.

-Now in its eighth year, this wide-ranging photography exhibition features 97 works created by students participating in the institute.
+Now in its ninth year, this wide-ranging photography exhibition features over 100 works created by students participating in the institute.

 The institute and this exhibition are generously underwritten by George and Wynnell Schrenk.